PRISM: Self-Pruning Intrinsic Selection Method for Training-Free Multimodal Data Selection: Visual Instruction Selection

 \begin{principlebox}{Principle 2: Net Efficiency Gain} The total time consumed by data selection and subsequent model tuning must be strictly less than the time required for tuning on the full dataset. \end{principlebox}

 To unify these principles into a single, quantifiable measure, we introduce the \textbf{Overall Selection Cost (OSC)} score.
 This metric captures the total overhead of a selection method in terms of both performance and computation.
 Formally, let $\mathcal{D}_\text{full}$ be the full instruction tuning dataset and $\mathcal{D}_\text{sub}$ be the selected subset.
 Let $P(\mathcal{D})$ denote the final performance score on the downstream benchmark achieved by a model fine-tuned on a dataset $\mathcal{D}$.
 The fine-tuning time on the full dataset is $T_\text{tune}(\mathcal{D}_\text{full})$, while the total time for a selection pipeline is the sum of the selection time $T_\text{select}$ and the subset fine-tuning time $T_\text{tune}(\mathcal{D}_\text{sub})$.
-The Overall Selection Cost (OSC) score, $\mathcal{C}$, is defined as:

-A selection method is considered practically viable if and only if its OSC score $\mathcal{C} < 1$.
-This single criterion guarantees that any computational savings are not achieved at the expense of final model performance, thus certifying a true net gain in efficiency as shown in Fig. \ref{fig:osc}.
+The Overall Selection Cost (OSC) score, $\mathcal{C}$, is defined as: A selection method is considered practically viable if and only if its OSC score $\mathcal{C} < 1$.
+This single criterion guarantees that any computational savings are not achieved at the expense of final model performance, thus certifying a true net gain in efficiency as shown in Fig. \ref{fig:osc} and Fig. \ref{fig:osc1}.

 As illustrated in Fig.~\ref{fig:Visual_Instruction_Selection}, existing visual instruction selection methods can be broadly categorized into two main paradigms.
 The first is \textbf{Proxy-Based Selection}, where the target MLLM remains a black box, and data quality is evaluated using an external scoring function.
 This function can be a purpose-built scoring model \citep{chen2024visionlanguagemodelstrongfilter}, a human reward model, or a powerful LLM-based scorer \citep{wei2023instructiongpt4200instructionparadigmfinetuning}.
 Some approaches also train a smaller proxy MLLM to guide the data selection for a larger target model \citep{lee2024conceptskilltransferabilitybaseddataselection}.
 The second category is \textbf{Training-Based Selection}.
 In this approach, the target MLLM is actively used to assess data value by computing metrics derived from its training dynamics, such as training loss, perplexity, or gradient information on a given data partition.
 Yet both paradigms exhibit structural drawbacks: they risk \textbf{performance degradation}, incur \textbf{high computational costs}, and introduce \textbf{Proxy-Based bias}.
 A fuller discussion appears in Appendix~\ref{sec:limitations_and_motivation}.
 We contend that these drawbacks share a single, underappreciated root cause: the overlooked \emph{representation anisotropy} inherent in MLLM visual feature distributions.
 To address this geometric pathology, we introduce \textbf{PRISM}—a self-\textbf{PR}uning \textbf{I}ntrinsic \textbf{S}election \textbf{M}ethod—that enables training-free multimodal data selection by operating directly on the model’s intrinsic, re-centered features.